 3. You Keep Control

-4. It Is More Affordable
+4. A Revocable Living Trust Is More Affordable

-Remember, probate expenses are a piece of the cost of settling your legacy with a will.
-While a trust may be more costly to create, it saves substantial expense after your passing by avoiding the costs associated with probate.
 Your Texas estate planning attorney can also advise you on how to structure the trust for tax savings.
-With careful planning, you can reduce or eliminate the costs associated with settling your estate with a well-crafted Revocable Living Trust.
+With careful planning, you can reduce or eliminate the costs associated with settling your estate with a well-crafted revocable living trust.

 5. Stay Away From the Courts

 Any assets accumulated throughout your life become part of your estate when you die.
 With a valid will, the property is distributed to your heirs after the probate process.
-However, your estate must go through probate before any assets are distributed or transferred.
-Your will becomes public information, and your loved ones must appear in court, where the judge will decide whether the will is legitimate and authentic.
-Probate can be an extensive and costly interaction.
+However, your estate must go through probate before the distribution or transfer of any assets.

 However, you can bypass the probate process by placing a substantial portion of your property into a revocable living trust.
 Many clients need a will in addition to a well-crafted trust.
 If you have both, the property held in the trust will remain out of probate, allowing it to reach the hands you intend it for faster and with less expense.
 One of many excellent reasons to have a revocable living trust is if you own property in more than one state.
 Having properties in multiple states without a trust can lead to a tedious, time-consuming, and expensive multi-state probate process.
-Your heirs will be left dealing with multiple attorneys and court systems to receive their inheritance.
+Your heirs will deal with multiple attorneys and court systems to receive their inheritance.

 6. A Chance to Organize Your Affairs

-A secret advantage to meeting with a Texas estate planning attorney is that it gives you the motivation to go through your documents, records, and other things related to your assets.
+An advantage to meeting with a Texas estate planning lawyer is that it gives you the motivation to go through your documents, records, and other things related to your assets.
 If you have any missing deeds, titles, or other important documents, you will have a chance to locate them or get replacements.
 This is a minor inconvenience now, but after your death, it can be extraordinarily trying for your beneficiaries to track down this information.
 Planning a living trust now allows you to ensure your affairs are in order.

-7. Accommodate Minors
+7. Accommodate Minors With a Living Trust

 8. Helps Heirs With Unstable Financial Habits